KoenvanderBorght-Dev/koenvanderborght-dev.github.io/content/projects/log-interpreter.md

 - Syntax highlighting and clickable exceptions
 - Exception grouping and analysis

-Built with .NET and WPF.
+Built with .NET8.
 Designed for engineers who want full control over their log debugging workflows.

+Currently in early validation phase.